magnars/dash.el/README.md

 Return a new list of the items in `list` for which `pred` returns non-nil.
 Alias: `-select`.
-This function's anaphoric counterpart `--filter`.
+This function's anaphoric counterpart is `--filter`.
 For similar operations, see also [`-keep`](#-keep-fn-list) and [`-remove`](#-remove-pred-list).

 ```el